Overview

 Applications

-Initial biosafety permit applications are reviewed and approved by the Biosafety Committee at monthly meetings.
-Once approved, this permit can be amended to update information as needed.
+Initial biosafety permit applications are reviewed and approved by the Biosafety Committee during their monthly meetings.
+Once approved, permits can be amended to update relevant information as needed.
+Amendments are also required for the release of research funds from the Office of Research Services.

 Amendments